BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2clubmeeting.md

 SAMPLE OUTPUT 1
 ```
-Coding club with meet in room 267 at 4pm.
+Coding club with meet in room 267 at 4 pm.
 10th graders will be providing snacks.
 Membership fee is $7.
 JOIN TODAY!
 ```

 SAMPLE OUTPUT 2
 ```
-Coding club with meet in room 266 at 5pm.
+Coding club with meet in room 266 at 5 pm.
 9th graders will be providing snacks.
 Membership fee is $13.
 JOIN TODAY!
 ```